 WHO SHOULD APPLY?

-Once you have accessed your account, choose the "Applications/Awards" option at the top of the page.
+- Once you have accessed your account, choose the “Applications/Awards” option at the top of the page.
 You will be directed to the AACR Online Submission System.
 Click on “view all activities” to find the 2020 Molecular Biology in Clinical Oncology Workshop Application, where you can create your submission.
 Click on “create submission” to begin.

-Be sure to answer all of the questions on the application form.
+- Be sure to answer all of the questions on the application form.
 After you have begun this process, you may save your application and continue to work on it.
 Once you have completed all parts of the application package, be sure to “submit your application” as indicated in the online application form.
 Only complete online applications will be considered; paper submissions will not be accepted.

 All parts of the application form, including the letter from your sponsor (mentor, supervisor, or department head), must be submitted before the application closes.

 For questions about the application, please contact Amy Baran, PhD, Senior Scientific Program Administrator II, at (215) 446-7192 or firstname.lastname@example.org.